NishChal370/Contact-detail-app/README.md

 **react-toastify :** React-Toastify is one of the top React toast libraries available.
 With the help of this tool, you can easily add toast notifications to your application and establish alerts and notifications.

 **sweetalert2 :** SweetAlert2 comes with 5 built-in icon which will show a corresponding icon animation: warning, error, success, info, and question.
 It helps to display the necessary notification to the user easily.

+**react-i18next :** It is an internationalization library, that uses components to render or re-render the translated content of your application once users request a change of language.
+These plugins carry out tasks including localization caching, loading the translated content from the backend server, and packaging the translations with a web pack, among others.
+It also detect the user's preferred languages.

+**i18next-browser-languagedetector :** This is a i18next language detection plugin use to detect user language in the browser with support for: cookie, sessionStorage, localStorage, navigator, querystring, htmlTag, path, subdomain.

+**i18next-http-backend :** It used in Node.js, in the browser and for Deno.
+It loads resources from a backend server using the XMLHttpRequest or the fetch API.
+It is used with i18next.

 ## Test Coverage